-- Student Eligibility: Counselors, GT Facilitators, content leaders, principal and/or designated assistant principal may assist in determining student eligibility. - Parents/guardians of eligible students must furnish transportation to and from the eligible postsecondary institution. - b.
-A student enrolled in an accredited nonpublic school who meets all eligibility requirements (including residency in lowa) may apply to take a course, provided that neither the accredited nonpublic school nor the school district offers a comparable course. - Postsecondary enrollment option courses are available to dually enrolled students (competent private instruction). - d.
+- Student Eligibility: Counselors, GT Facilitators, content leaders, principal and/or designated assistant principal may assist in determining student eligibility. - Parents/guardians of eligible students must furnish transportation to and from the eligible postsecondary institution. - A student enrolled in an accredited nonpublic school who meets all eligibility requirements (including residency in lowa) may apply to take a course, provided that neither the accredited nonpublic school nor the school district offers a comparable course. - Postsecondary enrollment option courses are available to dually enrolled students (competent private instruction). - d.
 No student may audit a postsecondary enrollment option course. - e.
-The student must be proficient in reading, math, and science on the lowa Assessment most recently administered. - f.
-Students must notify the high school of their intent to enroll in a PSEO course by March 15 for the following year (for both semesters).

-2. Course Eligibility
+Students must notify the high school of their intent to enroll in a PSEO course by March 15 for the following year (for both semesters). - f.
+The student must be proficient in reading, math, and science on the Iowa Assessment most recently administered. - g.
+Alternative Measures If a student is not proficient in one or more of the content areas--reading, math, and science--mastery may be demonstrated by an equivalent qualifying performance measure including but not limited to additional administration of the state assessment, portfolios of student work, student performance rubric, or end-ofcourse assessments. - 2.
+Course Eligibility - a.

-- a.
 Nonsectarian courses - b.
-Courses not comparable to courses offered by the Dubuque public high schools - Credit bearing courses that lead to an educational degree - d.
-Courses in: math, science, social sciences, humanities (English, art, music, language), vocational-technical education

-3. High School Credit
+Courses not comparable to courses offered

+- by the Dubuque public high schools - c.
+Credit bearing courses that lead to an educational degree - d.
+Courses in: math, science, social sciences, humanities (English, art, music, language), vocational-technical education - 3.
+High School Credit - a.
-- a.
 Approved and completed college courses will be given high school credit.
 Each semesterlength college course equals one semester high school credit. - b.
 Completed college courses will count toward high school graduation requirements and subject area requirements.
 Credit will not be calculated in a student's grade point average or rank in class.
 Evidence of successful completion of each course and high school units of credit and postsecondary academic credits will be included in the student's high school transcript. - 4.
 Payment for College Tuition Cost - a.
-The school and/or district will pay directly to the postsecondary institution the legally limited costs of approved enrollments by

-- eligible students who complete and receive credit for the approved course(s) in which they are enrolled. - b.
+The school and/or district will pay directly to the postsecondary institution the legally limited costs of approved enrollments by eligible students who complete and receive credit for the approved course(s) in which they are enrolled. - b.
 Students who fail to complete and receive credit for a postsecondary course are responsible for all costs directly related to the course, and will be billed by the district for those costs.
 If the student is under 18 years of age, the parent or guardian will assume the costs.